MrUnbelievable92/C-Sharp-Dev-Tools/README.md

 # DevTools
-DevTools is a small framework for defensive development with assertions and logging tools.
+DevTools is a small framework for defensive development with conditionally compiled assertions and logging tools.